What is HackOHI/O?

 |---|---|---|---|

-| 1st Place – Overall | Team 220 – Awesome Dragons | GuruAI is an AI-powered web application to help teachers by recording lessons and providing real-time feedback on lesson strengths and weaknesses.
-The application includes a visual dashboard component, session management within classes, and an interactive Q&A session to prepare teachers for questions. | |
+| 1st Place – General Track | Team 220 – Awesome Dragons | GuruAI is an AI-powered web application to help teachers by recording lessons and providing real-time feedback on lesson strengths and weaknesses. | |

-| 2nd Place – Overall | Team 217 – that’s why we clash | MolViz AI is an advanced AI-powered molecular analysis platform designed to revolutionize the field of drug discovery and molecular research.
-Its core purpose is to make quantum-level molecular analysis faster, more accessible, and more intelligent by combining quantum chemistry simulations, machine learning predictions, and interactive 3D visualization into one seamless web-based platform. | |
+| 2nd Place – General Track | Team 217 – that’s why we clash | MolViz AI is an advanced AI-powered molecular analysis platform designed to revolutionize the field of drug discovery and molecular research. | |

-| 3rd Place – Overall | Team 49 – Lockheed Lovers | An AI-powered Scheduling Solution for The Ohio State University | |
+| 3rd Place – General Track | Team 49 – Lockheed Lovers | An AI-powered Scheduling Solution for The Ohio State University | |

 | CSI Best AI Integration | Team 246 – What the Duck | What the Duck is a teach to learn website where you explain concepts to “ducks” of varying expertise that listen, question, and challenge you to fill knowledge gaps, turning passive LLM use into active understanding. | |